*In light of the recent passing of Queen Elizabeth II and the continual attacks on Harry and Meghan, it seems fitting to revisit this post*

 The interview is a PSA for the very real experiences of declining mental health and the courage it takes to reach out and ask for help.
 They both stated that the British Crown and the Royal Family willingly denied help, assistance, and support to Meghan (just like they did with Diana.)
 Harry subtly talked about the toxic environment that is in the royal family that mental health issues are not supported or treated.
 Harry affirms one of the major themes found in the Netflix show “The Crown” that members of the Royal Family are trapped into a vicious unhealthy relationships and cycles.

 Some of the residual things that I have carried not just from this interview but also from Princess Diana’s story, is that the romantic fairy tales that we have perpetuated about being royal, about being in the public eye has damaging effects.
 Mental health issues affect everyone at any time in their lives and their stigmas are still there.
 There are deep seeded misogynistic and racist beliefs which we need to continue to talk about and root out.
 What I also know is that Diana would be so proud of Harry and Meghan not only in the private life they have but in their continual mission to be of service to our world.

-Anjeanette LeBoeuf is hunkering down during this pandemic and hopes all that reads this are safe and well.
+Anjeanette LeBoeuf is currently teaching at Saint Louis University.
 She is the Queer Advocate for the Western Region of the American Academy of Religion.
 Her focuses are divided between South Asian religions and religion and popular culture.
 She is focused on exploring the representations of women in all forms of popular culture and how religion plays into them.
-During this pandemic, she has started to tackle to read the mounds of books that have piled up and is simultaneously reading YA fantasy books and strenuous academic books.